cgrates/cgrates/docs/resources.rst

 **ResourceS** is the **CGRateS** component responsible of handling the *Resources*.

-It is configured within *resources* section from :ref:`JSON configuration <configuration>` via the following parameters:
+It is configured within **resources** section from :ref:`JSON configuration <configuration>` via the following parameters:

 enabled
 	Will enable starting of the service.
 Possible values: <true|false>.

+store_interval
+	Time interval for backing up the stats into *DataDB*.

+thresholds_conns
+	Connections IDs towards *ThresholdS* component.
+If not defined, there will be no notifications sent to *ThresholdS* on *Resource* changes.

 indexed_selects
 	Enable profile matching exclusively on indexes.
 If not enabled, the *ResourceProfiles* are checked one by one which for a larger number can slow down the processing time.
 Possible values: <true|false>.